kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

 #### Errors { #errors }

-In case you need to terminate execution with an error, you can throw a `JobWorkerException` exception where you can specify, both the error code and the message and process variables if required.
+If you need to complete execution with a process error, throw `JobWorkerException`.
+The exception can contain an error code, message, and process variables if they are required.
+This exception is converted to a `throwError` command for `Zeebe`.

+If the handler throws another exception, the module converts it to `JobWorkerException` with the `INTERNAL` code.
+Variable reading errors get the `DESERIALIZATION` code, result writing errors get the `SERIALIZATION` code, and unexpected errors in a synchronous handler get the `UNEXPECTED` code.

 ===! ":fontawesome-brands-java: `Java`"